 Our health questionnaire for all cruises can be downloaded as a PDF here.Download

 Travelling with Hapag-Lloyd Cruises has always meant enjoying the luxury of spacious interiors with few fellow travellers on board the small luxury and expedition ships.
 Our spacious outside cabins, a high proportion of which have balconies, provide private places to retreat to.
 A crew-to-passenger ratio of almost 1:1 guarantees personal and particularly attentive service.
-Measures that we have also adjusted:

 In order to embark, you must have these things alongside the usual documents and identification: